Nexmo/stitch-js-quickstart/docs/2-inviting-members.md

 [{"user_id":"USR-f4a27041-744d-46e0-a75d-186ad6cfcfae","name":"MEM-fe168bd2-de89-4056-ae9c-ca3d19f9184d","user_name":"alice","state":"INVITED"}]
 ```

-Return to the previously opened browser windows so you can see `alice` has a conversation listed now, and proceed to chat between `alice` and `jamie`.
+Return to the previously opened browser windows so you can see `alice` has a conversation listed now.
+You can click the conversation name and proceed to chat between `alice` and `jamie`.

 ## Where next?